 I’m a huge fan of anticipatory sets!
 I need to get their attention right away.
-To start our unit on electricity, I really wanted something that would sizzle!
-Kids seem to know a lot about electricity already, and have likely seen that after charging a balloon and placing it against a small light bulb it would light.
+To start teaching electricity, I really wanted something that would sizzle!
+Kids seem to know a lot about electricity already and have likely seen that after charging a balloon and placing it against a small light bulb, it would light.
 I wanted something different.
 It seemed I was in quite the pickle.

 I gathered all my materials – a small extension cord that houses three plugs, a power strip (with an off/on switch), and a pickle.
 I cut off the end of the small extension cord and threw away the piece with the three different plug ends.
 I didn’t need that.
 Then, I took that same end and split it.
 I used a wire cutter to pull off the insulator (special coating) so that the conductor (wire) was exposed.
 (See below.)

 Next, I plugged in the power strip and switched it to the off position.
 Then, I pushed one wire into each end of the pickle.
 I found it was easier if I used a toothpick to poke a small “starter” hole in the pickle first.
 It varied from pickle to pickle, but most were a bit tough on the ends due to the vine of the plant.
 I also discovered that the farther in the wire is inserted, the better your glow length across the pickle will be.
 However, you do not want the wires touching one another from one end to the other.
 Some of the conductor or plastic coating can go inside the pickle.
 Finally, I plug in my extension cord (that is plugged into the pickle) into the power strip.

 When I am ready for my “show” to begin, all I have to do is hit the light switches to turn off the lights (as it is seen best in a dark room) and hit the switch on the power strip to turn it on.
 Then, you will see and hear this (My hubby did it for me so I could video tape – he said it made him feel “dangerous.”
 What a wild man he is!
 There’s no sound so you can hear the popping and sizzling.):